-New York Court Crimes Attorney
+New York Court Crimes Lawyer

 Generally speaking, court crimes are violations of proper judicial practices.
 The category of court crimes includes many relatively small offenses, but also a few extremely serious ones.
 For example, tampering with a witness in the first degree and intimidating a victim or witness in the first degree are both class B felonies, carrying a maximum sentence of 25 years.

 If you have been charged with any variety of court crime, you should get in touch with an experienced attorney today.
 The State of New York takes its justice system seriously and will prosecute you to the fullest extent of the law.
 The case against you is already being prepared.
 Talk to an attorney who can help you defend yourself.

 There are many types of court offenses.
 These include:

 - Bribing a witness: This means offering a witness some benefit (not necessarily monetary) on the understanding that this will affect the witness’s testimony or cause the witness to avoid testifying.
 This is a class D felony, with a maximum sentence of 7 years.

 - Bribe receiving by a witness: This is a class D felony, with a maximum sentence of 7 years.